8 Absolute Laws of Employer Branding

 4. Law of an Effective EVP

-In the recent webinar, Recruiting in Turbulent Times: Why your EVP is more important than ever, Silbert said that HR doesn't create an EVP a vacuum.
+In the recent webinar, Recruiting in Turbulent Times: Why your EVP is more important than ever, Silbert said that HR doesn't create an EVP vacuum.
 "It is the essence of what every employee perceives who you are and what you offer them in exchange for the skills and work they do on your behalf," she said.
 She also made it clear that your employees shape the external world's perceptions through employee chats, review sites, and past employees.

 She also emphasized the five core elements of creating a compelling EVP.
 These elements include: